 Making all his nowhere plans for nobody

-So be careful with the ideas you have about yourself.
-Someone who has no position is free from notions about themself.
-When you get more involved in Sangha building, people will start putting labels on you.
-They might think for instance that you are great with technology.
-And that label will stick to you, and everyone will come to you with their internet issues.
-That can become a source of suffering, because.
-You feel you have a certain position and you have to act accordingly.
+Be careful with the ideas you have about yourself.
+Someone who has no position can be free from notions about themselves.
+When you get involved in Sangha building, people will start putting labels on you.
+They might think, for instance, that you are great with technology.
+That label will stick to you, and everyone will come to you with their internet issues.
+That can become a source of suffering, because you feel you have a certain position and you have to act accordingly.

-This runs pretty much contrary to society.
-In society you have an ID, you have diplomas and certificates, you are a member of certain groups, etc. You have to be careful to not become those things.
+This teaching runs contrary to society.
+In society, you have an ID; you have diplomas and certificates; you are a member of certain groups.
+You have to be careful not to think you are those things.
 You are more than those conventional designations.
 They can isolate us.
 They make us lock ourselves in little boxes and keep us from touching true beauty and true happiness.
 Vô vi means no more boxes.

 This is the teaching of Linji.
-He actually used quite harsh words and even called his monks bad names.
-He would say things like “you brown bag of you know what sitting there with your bald head, you are the Buddha!”
+He used quite harsh words and even called his monks bad names.
+He would say things like, “You brown bag of you know what sitting there with your bald head: you are the Buddha!”
 Some texts depict him as very mean, but Thay presents him in a more compassionate way.

-If Linji were to be alive today, he would be telling us to stop building our virtual self, and to stop paying attention to those likes and clicks.
-He would tell us to get off line, because we are more than our screen.
-It does not matter how many people like your website.
-Why do you to post all those pictures of yourself?
+If Linji were alive today, he would tell us to stop building our virtual self and to stop paying attention to those likes and clicks.
+He would tell us to get offline, because we are more than our screen.
+It doesn’t matter how many people like your website.
+Why do you need to post all those pictures of yourself?
 We are trying so hard to look good.
-My sister-in-law has this app that automatically filters all the little impurities out of someone’s face.
-She took a picture of me and I felt I looked like toy.
-We can hardly take care of ourselves, because we have our virtual selves to take care off (laughs).
+My sister-in-law has this app that automatically filters all the little impurities from someone’s face.
+She took a picture of me, and I felt that I looked like a toy.
+We can hardly take care of ourselves because we have our virtual selves to take care of.
+[Laughter]

-Master Linji was in fact translating the Buddhist teaching of non-self.
-I think he is still very relevant today.
-We are so busy.
-We always want to achieve success.
-Nowadays the coolest thing is to begin a start-up, sell it and become a millionaire.
+Master Linji was translating the Buddhist teaching of non-self.
+I think he is still relevant today.
+We are so busy; we always want to achieve success.
+Nowadays the coolest thing is to begin a startup, sell it, and become a millionaire.
 Any time one of our brothers or sisters comes back from the San Francisco Bay Area, they come back with new endeavors and ideas for projects.

 And now we are all experiencing this pandemic.
 It involves a lot of suffering.
 Many people are losing loved ones.
 The politicians are trying to figure out how to bring things back to normal.
-But I think it is a wonderful opportunity for us to reflect on how we want to organize society.
-We have become more and more disconnected and have less leisure and time for each other.
-When I was a kid in the US, I could ride my bike as far as I could.
+I think it is a wonderful opportunity for us to reflect on how we want to organize society.
+We have become more and more disconnected, and have less leisure and less time for each other.
+When I was a kid in the US, I could ride my bike as far as I wanted.
 My niece and nephew today cannot do that.
-As soon as they disappear from sight, their parents will come and look for them.
+As soon as they disappear from sight, their parents go look for them.

-We have become more technologically advanced, but have lost touch with the human as well as the environmental aspect.
-What we are going through today is showing us that we cannot mess with the natural world without having to face the consequences.
-So I hope and pray that people are really waking up.
-We have become too dominant in the world.
+We have become more technologically advanced, but we have lost touch with the human and environmental aspects of life.
+The pandemic is showing us that we cannot mess with the natural world without facing consequences.
+I hope and pray that people are waking up.
+We humans have become too dominant in the world.
 Our impact is too big.

 As Sangha builders, we become part of the movement that Thay started.
-There might not be a war immediately in front of us, but there is a revolution happening nonetheless.
+There might not be a war directly in front of us, but there is a revolution happening.
 It is a revolution for your freedom and your happiness.
-We might not be rebuilding villages destroyed by bombs, as Thay did back in the day, but we need to build a village that has real happiness and real freedom.
+We might not be rebuilding villages destroyed by bombs, as Thay did, but we need to build a village that has real happiness and real freedom.
 We need to deepen our connection.
 This is what the Wake Up movement is about for me.
-We might not all be able to live in community, but we need to make space for this.
-So please visit our practice centers and join a Sangha.
+We might not all be able to live in community, but we need to make space for everyone.
+Please visit our practice centers and join a Sangha.

-Many young people are coming to Plum Village to live here, for instance on our Happy Farm.
+Many young people are coming to Plum Village to live here on our Happy Farm.
 It is not easy to make such a commitment.
 It is quite scary.
 You need to let go of your idea of security.
 You do not know what will happen when you leave.
 Where are you going to live?
-What about your savings, your pension plan, your health insurance, etc. ?
+What about your savings, your pension plan, your health insurance?
 These fears keep people from doing what is in their heart.
-Yet society has put this security net around us, holding us back.
+Society has put this net of false security around us, holding us back.
 But what is the purpose of life if it is not to follow your heart?
-Be weary of the conventions of society.
+Be wary of the conventions of society.
 They might keep you from realizing your aspiration to serve people and transform society.

 When you can connect with your heart’s desire to make the world a better place, you will thrive.
-You will be more happy and energetic.
+You will be happier and more energetic.
 Look at me.
 I am a monk.
 If I quit, I am done for.
-I do not have insurance, I have no health care or retirement plan.
-But I totally trust that wherever I go, if I serve people, the universe will provide for me.
-So on the one hand, you have to understand and transform yourself.
+I do not have insurance; I have no health care or retirement plan.
+But I trust that wherever I go, if I serve people, the universe will provide for me.
+On one hand, you have to understand and transform yourself.
 On the other hand, you have to remove all society’s conventions and positions.
-Remove all the ‘businesses’, the labels you and those around you have about you.
-And once you avoid these traps, you tune into a higher wavelength.
+Remove all the busyness, the labels you and those around you have put on you.
+Once you avoid these traps, you tune into a higher wavelength.

-So I hope this is not too challenging for you and you got something out of my talk.
+I hope this is not too challenging and that you got something out of my talk.
 I have shared with you from my heart and from my own experience growing up wanting to achieve.
 I learned how to achieve things internally.
-And now my ‘business’ is to help other people do the same.
+And now my busyness is to help other people do the same.
 I do not think it is our purpose to keep the economy going.
-In America they always say: “It’s the economy, stupid!”
+In America, they always say, “It’s the economy, stupid!”
 But the economy is not a good thing.
 Do not go back to normal.
 Go back to being beautiful and being yourself.
 Together we can be free.

 And the key to achieve this is community.
 You cannot do it on your own.
-If I could bring all of you here, I would convince you to stay here and let go or your bank accounts.
-I am just not sure what your parents would think (laughs).
-It is so hard to build community in an urban environment.
-Yet my dream is to create them there also, not just in the Pure Land in Plum Village, but also in the middle of conrete and asphalt.
-And I am looking at you, Wake Up ambassadors for this.
+If I could bring all of you here in Plum Village, I would try to convince you to stay here and let go of your bank accounts.
+I am not sure what your parents would think.
+[Laughter] It is hard to build community in an urban environment.
+Yet my dream is to create them there also, not just in the Pure Land in Plum Village, but also in the middle of concrete and asphalt.
+And I am looking at you, Wake Up ambassadors, for this.
 I hope we can create spaces in the middle of the city where you do not need to buy anything, but you can just be yourself.
 I call them Wake Up Hubs.

 So please keep the Wake Up energy alive.
 It was nice connecting with you.
 I hope I did not offend anyone.
-Talking to Wake Up somehow makes me feel more relaxed and joking (laughs).
-I feel very close to all of you, because you have this energy of transforming the world.
+Talking to Wake Up somehow makes me feel more relaxed and joking.
+[Laughter] I feel very close to all of you, because you have this energy of transforming the world.
 Thank you for joining and good luck.

 Transcribed by Diane F. Wyzga and edited by Gijs (Jazz) Van den Broeck.